DisplayK/DBDConsoleMod/README.md

 # Console Mod
-The Console Mod for Dead by Daylight, intended to be used only on the Private Server.
+The Console Mod, intended to be used only on the Private Server.
 Enables use of a console window on the private server.

-**Works on DBD 6.5.2 (still wip)**
+**Works on 6.5.2**
-**Requires Horologium Core**
+**Requires Horoccore**

 Notable Features:
 - Execute commands. (duh)